PITTSFIELD -- A winning smile, bright eyes and a tail -- all requirements to take part in this weekend's casting call for catalogue models.

 "It was really obvious to us when we started this thing that dogs and rugs just go together," she said.
 "And we're really thrilled with people's generosity to the Sonsini Shelter."

 The scene in the staging area for applicants was definitely dog-friendly, with dogs and their owners mingling with each other -- plenty of chatting, sniffing, laughing and barking.
-And the love and pride in the faces of the humans was readily apparent.

 Among the applicants was Sandy, a 20-pound mixed breed who was rescued from death row in a West Virginia shelter after Hurricane Sandy struck.